Bountiful Fall Spinach

 For a fall crop in my garden in coastal Washington state (zone 8), I decided to try planting earlier.
 I planted on August 1 and 15, 8 and 10 weeks, respectively, before our usual first frost in mid-October.
 For comparison I also planted on September 1, the usual sowing date for overwintering spinach crops in my climate.
 To find out if these earlier planting dates would work in other cold-winter areas, I enlisted David Cavagnaro, a horticultural photographer in Decorah, Iowa (zone 4), and Charlie Nardozzi, senior horticulturist at National Gardening in Burlington, Vermont (zone 4), to augment my plantings in Bellingham.

 Once I had decided on the planting dates, I needed to pick the varieties.
-I chose a wide range including the savoyed (crinkly-leafed) 'Long Standing Bloomsdale' and 'Winter Bloomsdale', smooth-leafed 'Olympia' and 'Space', and the semi-savoyed 'Tyee', 'Coho', and 'Indian Summer'.
+I chose a wide range including the savoyed (crinkly-leafed) 'Long Standing Bloomsdale' and 'Winter Bloomsdale', smooth-leafed 'Olympia' and 'Space', and the semi-savoyed 'Tyee'.
 On each planting date, we all planted 2- to 4-foot-long rows of each of these varieties.

 Planting conditions is all three sites were similar.
 In general, fall spinach can be successfully grown on any fertile, well-drained soil with a pH between 6 and 7.
 It's best to plant in sandy loam in raised beds to keep the soil warmer and well drained, especially once the weather turns cold.
 Compost is an excellent soil amendment, providing a steady supply of nitrogen for luxuriant growth.